trane-project/trane-project.github.io/src/concepts.md

 Spaced repetition is a long-established way to efficiently memorize new information and to transfer that information to long-term memory.
-Trane applies spaced repetition to exercises that require memorization (e.g. recalling the notes in the chord A7) and to those which require mastery of an action (e.g. playing a section of a song).
+Trane applies spaced repetition to exercises that require memorization (e.g., recalling the notes in the chord A7) and to those which require mastery of an action (e.g., playing a section of a song).

 The space repetition algorithm in Trane is fairly simple and relies on computing a score for a given exercise based on previous trials rather than computing the optimal time at which the exercise needs